 (by Joseph Freiherr von Eichendorff / Baron of Eichendorff, the quintessential German Romantic Poet; my translation )

-Want to give feedback?
+- Want to give feedback?

-OK, shoot – but I”d like to know more than just a glib liked it, did not like it..
+- OK, Actionable, targeted, specific feedback is the breakfast of champions.
+I”d like to know more than just a glib liked it, did not like it..
 What works for you here?
 Why?
 What I should change?
 Why I should make any change?

 - And I am slowly getting to some interactive way of giving just that and publishing the results.
 Taking time takes time.